 Cultivators can come in sizes from 2M to 10M or even 12M machines.
 The most common sizes are 3M – 6M and the larger machines folding to a maximum transport with of 3M.
 Machines that work the soil with deep tines like a Sumo Trio can take some pulling, and as a result, tend to be narrower in size, but machines that work just the top couple of inches with spring tines or discs don’t tend to use a lot of horsepower so can be wider in size.

 Short discs are extremely popular currently for their versatility, as they can be used directly on to stubble creating a stale seedbed and encouraging early weed germination or “chitting”.
 They can also be used on top of ploughing and early cultivation to break it down into a softer seedbed ready for planting.

 Cultivators are simple to maintain with wearing parts readily available from most parts dealers.
 Care should be taken when using cultivators not to turn while the machine is in work saving undue strain on the machine.
 Moving parts such as bearings and pivots should be regularly greased to extend the life of the machine.
 A properly maintained cultivator will give years of fairly low-cost service.

-Ellis Machinery have been leading the way in quality used cultivation equipment for over two decades and have a large stock of cultivators from many of the leading brands such as:
+Ellis Machinery has been leading the way in quality used cultivation equipment for over two decades and have a large stock of cultivators from many of the leading brands such as:

 As one of the nation’s leading suppliers to the agricultural industry, with more than 25 years’ experience, we have the knowledge to help you get the best deal.
 Our 6-Acre site has hundreds of machines in stock.
 We’re conveniently located in central England.